 If the margin testing fails, this register contains the address of the register that failed.
 If multiple registers fail, this contains the address of the most recent failed register (highest register).
-If EE\MARGIN\TEST\ADDR\EN is set to '1', this address can be written to and used as the starting address for margin testing.
+If EE\MARGIN\TEST\ADDR\EN is set to 1, this address can be written to and used as the starting address for margin testing.
+Other unmarked registers may contain data used for internal purposes, only registers useful for external interfacing are shown.
+When writing to volatile registers, all unlabeled bits should be set to 0.